fafalios/sparql-ld/README.md

 i.e. discovered at query-execution time.

 This extension has been tested with Jena 2.13.0 ARQ (nevertheless, it may also work with other Jena ARQ releases).

+A SPARQL endpoint that realizes this extension is available online at http://139.91.183.72/sparql-service-extension.

 ## Example Query